Aquastation/Aquastation/README.md

 - ### [Paradise Station Community Maintained Guide to Contributing](https://devdocs.paradisestation.org/contributing/getting_started/)

 This community maintained guide covers how to set yourself up for success when attempting to contribute to Paradise Station's codebase and, by extension, this one.

-> [!IMPORTANT]
-> Aquastation does not provide precompiled binaries, requiring you to build from source to host a local server.<br>
-> Building Aquastation is quick and simple, all you need to install is [BYOND](https://www.byond.com/download/).<br>

 - ### [TGUI Tutorial](tgui/docs/tutorial-and-examples.md)